 Personally, I have caught myself doing this on several occasions.
 A typical training cycle for me starts about 1.5 - 3 months before a race or competition.
 The first month of training I am usually pretty good about remaining present to other aspects of my life, but the week or two leading up the an event I tend to get so overly hyper-focused that it places a strain on my relationships and my work.
 This ability to hyper-focus is certainly a strength of mine, but learning how to stay present and focus on the process is a work in progress for me.

 It takes a simple change in mindset about goals to become more present in all aspects of your life and thus achieve sustained and prolonged happiness and fulfillment.
 Set the same goals that you wish to accomplish, but instead of solely focusing on the end result become, obsessed with the day-to-day process that it will take to accomplish this goal.
 This means setting smaller daily, or even weekly goals that will help lead you to accomplish your larger goal.
 In doing this you will realize what day-to-day goals and habits will make you a better, happier person and allow you to be more present to other aspects of your life.
 Additionally, a focus on the process will allow you to realize the challenges that you may need to overcome throughout the process.
 It is experiencing and overcoming these challenges that allow us to grow as a person, and ultimately teach us more about ourselves than the mere accomplishment of the goal itself.

 It is through an obsession with the process that we will be able to accomplish any goal we set our mind to while also allowing us to remain wholesome and present to the rest of our life and to our loved ones around us.

-Next time you set a long-term goal, be sure to make process-oriented goals that will keep you on track to not just accomplish your goal but also make you a better person.
+Next time you set a long-term goal, be sure to make process-oriented goals that will keep you on track to not just accomplish your goal but also make you a better, more present, well-rounded individual.